 We welcome patients who have had contact lens related problems.

 Contact lens appointments can be scheduled at any of our four office locations.
-Our contact lens specialists are: Dr. Victor Zaki, Dr. Anmarie Russo, Dr. Brenda Cronin, and Joan Joseph, O.T.
+Our contact lens specialists are: Dr. Victor Zaki, Dr. Roya Vatan, Dr. Brenda Cronin, and Joan Joseph, O.T.

 Most of the newer contact lenses allow more oxygen to pass through to the cornea, however oxygen availability is not the only important factor for successful and safe contact lens wear.
 Lens movement, deposit control, optical and physical design, ocular compatibility and surface wettability need to be evaluated to ensure an appropriate fit.

 In addition to new contacts that are designed for patients with dry eyes, treatment with advanced artificial tears, anti-inflammatory medications, and punctal plugs are available.
 These allow most patients to continue comfortable contact lens wear.

 Most of our physicians have sub-specialty fellowship training in pediatric ophthalmology, glaucoma, retinal disease and surgery, oculoplastics and cosmetics, and corneal and refractive surgery.Leading Multi-Specialty Eye Care

 With the latest advances, having clear vision at only one distance is no longer the only option.Premium Lens Implant Technology

 Lexington Eye Associates has the most advanced diagnostic tools available to help to determine whether or not a patient has glaucoma, to assess the type of glaucoma that is present, and also to monitor the disease over time.Cutting-Edge Glaucoma Treatment

 We offer patients in Massachusetts the most advanced diagnostic equipment.
 Our fellowship trained retina specialists are skilled in the state-of-the-art treatments that are preventing vision loss.Advances in Macular Degeneration